Best gaming headset 2025

 • Cable managment can be a nightmare

 The Astro A50 X is the go-to headset for anyone rocking multiple game consoles alongside a gaming PC and mobile devices.
-Playsync is a game changer, bringing together all platforms into one low-latency wireless docking station, capable of video passthrough of up to 4K/120Hz via HDMI 2.1.
+Its Playsync system is a game changer, bringing together all platforms into one low-latency wireless docking station, capable of video passthrough of up to 4K/120Hz via HDMI 2.1.
 The A50 X docking station can even change your display source at the press of a button for the ultimate convenience.

 Read our Logitech Astro A50X review.